jinyongnan810/brilliant-learning/science.md

 # Relativity and Simultaneity
 - Sound speed does not related to the speed of its source.
 When a car at 100m/s hear a sound from the behind, the sound will seem to travel at 330-100=230m/s to the people in car.
 - The speed of light is the same for all observers.
 Some events may seam happened simultaneously to some observer, but different in any degrees to some other observers.
+- On a Space-Time diagram, an event at any point has its light corn.
+This event cannot be influence another event outside of the corn.
+Because their distance is further than the light traveling according time.
+  - If an event's light corn includes another event, then all the observers will agree on the order these twe events.